Commentary: Expectations for reset in US-China relations must be managed

 Japan – Washington’s closest ally in Asia – has stepped up criticism of Beijing’s coast guard vessels near the Senkaku/Diaoyu islands, threatening use of force should Chinese vessels emerge in close proximity to the claimed territories.

-The US has repeated its commitment to the defence of Japan under Article 5 of the US-Japan security treaty, labeling its commitment to Tokyo’s defense as “unwavering”.
+The US has repeated its commitment to the defence of Japan under Article 5 of the US-Japan security treaty, labelling its commitment to Tokyo’s defence as “unwavering”.

 Voices within Asia are also keen to see a US-China breakthrough materialise on this front but countries are also realistic about whether a change in the status quo can be achieved, given that zero-sum territorial disputes are at the heart of the matter and there are limits to ramping up defensive postures to counter China in these disputed waters by themselves.